Health Insurance for International Students

 - A U.S.-based company that offers health insurance for international students

 If you plan to purchase another health insurance policy, make sure this policy meets the UH minimum requirements before you purchase it, as many policies do not meet these requirements.
-Consult with the Director of ISS to make sure it meets the requirements.
+Contact the Director of International Student Services to make sure it meets the requirements before you purchase a health insurance plan.
 Please note that the University does not endorse any specific health insurance plan except for the University's plan.

 Students from the Compact of Free Association Nations